sleepermt/MarkoTatalovic-TA/BlenderTools/Readme.md

 ![image](https://user-images.githubusercontent.com/16105403/200318975-56193d02-6b00-4d9a-bdfe-9623745adf8c.png)

 There is an Controller object that artist is using to frame the building.
-Once artist sets the controller's position and scale, addon finds the closest power of four size based on the controller size and pixel per unit property.
+Once artist sets the controller's position and scale, addon finds the closest power of two size based on the controller size and pixel per unit property.

 https://user-images.githubusercontent.com/16105403/200319793-536b1773-a277-4483-878a-e533b2d6a166.mp4